NorbertB29/geolocation-api-hook/README.md

 1. Using the current location with `useCurrentLocation` hook
 2. Watching for the user's location changes with `useWatchLocation` hook

-The app just calls these hooks when it mounts into the browser and if the users provide the permissions then it will find the their location asynchronously.
-It will pass the results into the `Location` component to show the coords or the a message in case of error.
+The app just calls these hooks when it mounts into the DOM and if the users provide the permissions then it will find their location.
+It will pass the results into the `Location` component to show the coords or the a message in case of errors.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).